lateralblast/parsec/README.md

 Tools:

 - Uses pigz if available
+- S tar required for Operating Systems other than Solaris
 - ImageMagick required for image processing for PDF reports

 Required Ruby Gems (required for text reports):